eclipse-archived/codewind-java-profiler/README.md

 ## Usage

+### Prerequisites

+- The Codewind extension (available [here](https://marketplace.visualstudio.com/items?itemName=IBM.codewind)) installed in Visual Studio Code.
+- A Java Liberty project bound to Codewind.

 With Visual Studio Code:

-- Open .
+- Open your Java Liberty Project's Performance Dashboard by right-clicking on the project in the Codewind section of Visual Studio Code and selecting `Open Performance Dashboard`.
-- This will create profiling data in a `load-test/[timestamp]/xxxx.hcd` file in your Codewind project.
+- Once the test has completed, it will create profiling data in a `load-test/[timestamp]/xxxx.hcd` file in your Codewind project.
 - In Visual Studio Code open a Java file in your project.
 - The extension will highlight any methods which were found in the profiling data and annotate them to show the percentage of time they were running on the CPU during profiling.